Egyptian court seeks death penalty for ex-president Mursi

 "This is a political verdict and represents a murder crime that is about to be committed, and it should be stopped by the international community," Darrag, co-founder of the dissolved Freedom and Justice Party, the Brotherhood's political wing, told Reuters in Istanbul.

-Erdogan criticized Egypt and accused its Western allies of hypocrisy, the state-run Anatolian news agency reported.
+Erdogan criticised Egypt and accused its Western allies of hypocrisy, the state-run Anatolian news agency reported.
 "While the West is abolishing the death penalty, they are just watching the continuation of death sentences in Egypt.
-They don't do anything about it," the agency quoted him as saying.
+They don't do anything about it," it quoted him as saying.

-Relations between the two Sunni Muslim states have deteriorated since Turkey emerged as one of the fiercest international critics of Mursi's removal.
+Relations between the two Sunni Muslim states have deteriorated after Turkey emerged as one of the fiercest international critics of Mursi's removal.
 The Brotherhood has close ties with Erdogan's AK Party.

 POLITICAL SUICIDE

-Western diplomats say Egyptian officials have acknowledged that executing Mursi could be political suicide Mursi and risk turning him into a martyr.
+Western diplomats say Egyptian officials have acknowledged it could be political suicide to execute Mursi and risk turning him into a martyr.
 The Brotherhood, the Middle East's oldest Islamist group, has survived decades of repression, maintaining popular support through its charities.

 Prosecutors say the Brotherhood planned to send "elements" to the Hamas-controlled Gaza Strip for military training by Lebanon's Hezbollah group and Iranian Revolutionary Guards.

-Upon their return, prosecutors alleged, they would join forces with militant groups in the Sinai Peninsula, the Egyptian territory that borders Israel.
+Upon their return, they would join forces with militant groups in the Sinai Peninsula, the Egyptian territory that borders Israel, prosecutors alleged.

-The Brotherhood says it is a peaceful organization with no links to violence.

 Islamic militant groups stepped up bombing and shooting attacks on security forces after Mursi's fall, killing hundreds.

-On Saturday, four people, including three judges, were killed in the northern Sinai city of al-Arish when militants shot at their vehicle, security sources said.
+On Saturday, four people, including three judges, were killed in the North Sinai city of al-Arish when militants shot at their vehicle, security sources said.

 The interior ministry said a policeman was also killed by gunmen near Cairo.